-After our visit at Dar Bellarj, we found our self in need of some more peace and headed towards Le Jardin, an open aired restaurant with a spacious courtyard, tucked away from the busy streets.
+If you, like us, find your self in need of some peace, the answer is Le Jardin.
+An open aired restaurant with a spacious courtyard, tucked away from the busy streets.
 The interior is really nice, with floors, stairs, and walls made of beautiful green tiles.
-Tables and couches are placed underneath bamboos, banana- and palm trees, and with enough space for kids to play.
-The atmosphere was chilled and just what we needed after our first intense day, so we ended up staying for a while and eating dinner there.
+Tables and couches are placed underneath bamboos, banana- and palm trees.
+The atmosphere is chilled and a great place to relax, after an intense day strolling around in Marrakesh’ souk.

 Address: 32 Rue El Jeld, Souk Sidi Abdelaziz.
 Open Daily, 10am-12 midnight.

 Our mornings in Marrakech started out with breakfast in the sun, on the rooftop at our riad.
 A traditional breakfast is often included as a part of the stay at a riad in Morocco.
 Breakfast includes fresh fruits, orange juice, eggs, and the traditional Morrocan flatbread.
 Another good place to go for a break and to eat is Café Des Épices.

 The cafe is placed in the middle of the spice souk and we went for a break on their spacious rooftop terrace, where Sixten could also play around a bit.
 Even in the middle of the souk, it seemed relaxed and quiet.

 In the evening Café Des Épices is a good spot to watch the sunset over Marrakech while hearing the prayer call from the many surrounding minarets.